Jack-Daly-Eng025/30_DAYS_OF_CODE/README.md

 ### Projects included so far are:

 * A Rock, Paper, Scissors game.
-* A GitHub.io hosted website mainatined with HTML5, CSS and JAVASCRIPT.
+* A GitHub.io hosted website mainatined with HTML5, CSS and Javascript.